Paul Potts Net Worth 2026: Biography, Career, Earnings, and Life Story

 Britain’s Got Talent Breakthrough

-The audition, aired on June 9, 2007, went viral on YouTube, eventually garnering 197 million views by February 2025.
+When the audition aired, it quickly went viral online, eventually reaching nearly 200 million views—a milestone that helped launch his international career.
 Potts went on to sing Andrea Bocelli’s “Time to Say Goodbye” in the semi-finals and repeated “Nessun dorma” in the finals.
 He defeated child singer Connie Talbot and won £100,000, along with the chance to perform at the Royal Variety Performance for Queen Elizabeth II.

-Following his win, Potts released his debut album “One Chance” (2007), which topped charts in 13 countries, including the UK.
+After his win, Potts released his debut album “One Chance” (2007), which topped charts in over a dozen countries and established him as a global star.
 It sold over 2 million copies worldwide, earning platinum certifications.

 He embarked on an ambitious world tour — 97 concerts in 85 cities across 23 countries.
 He appeared on shows such as The Oprah Winfrey Show, Today Show, and Weekend Edition.
 In subsequent years, Potts continued to record albums like Passione (2009), collaborated with international artists, and even contributed to soundtracks such as the Korean drama Queen Seondeok.